BibleGet-I-O/bibleget-wordpress/readme.txt

 # must be lowercase "screenshot-#.ext" where # corresponds to the list number above

 == Changelog ==

+= 5.7 =
+* better handling of bible quotes cache by prefixing the transients
+* added option to flush bible quotes cache from settings page

 = 5.6 =
 * turn off PHP error reporting!